 - Use medium-to-firm mattress

-As you focus on the loft, you also want to put into consideration the material used for the pillow while being particularly conscious of its characteristics on all the fronts that affect your sleep; moldability, temperature retention, and odor/allergy potential.
+You also want to consider the material being used for the pillow while being particularly conscious of its characteristics that affect your sleep; moldability, temperature retention and allergen potential.

-Pillows are made from a number of materials including memory foam, latex, buckwheat, down, down alternative, and feathers.
+Pillows are made from a number of materials including memory foam, latex, buckwheat, down, down alternative, organic cotton, and feathers.

-Hands down, feathers, down, and down alternatives are the best especially if you want a cloud-like feeling.
-The major drawback, however, is that these materials tend to collapse easily under your head thereby failing to offer you the much needed support.
+Hands down, feather pillows, down pillows, and down alternative pillows are the best especially if you want a cloud-like feeling.
+The major drawback is that these materials tend to collapse easily under your head thereby failing to offer you much needed support.

 Memory foam, latex, and buckwheat are the most recommendable materials for side sleepers as they offer the most support while conforming to your natural curves to minimize pains.
-However, you should keep in mind that these 3 materials also have different characteristics and will appeal differently.
+However, you should keep in mind that these 3 materials have different characteristics that suit different sleepers.

 Here is a break-down of their strengths and drawbacks

-Memory foam: It’s common and easy to find.
+Memory foam: it’s common and easy to find.
 It’s highly rated for its excellent conformability that consequently translates to amazing levels of support.
-Shredded memory foam has an adjustable thickness and also tends to solve the issue of heat retention that is commonplace with its block alternative.
+Shredded memory foam has an adjustable thickness and to solve the issue of heat retention while sleeping.

-In general, the major drawbacks that pull memory foam down include heat retention and its medium-to-high price tag.
+In general, the major drawbacks include heat retention and its medium-to-high price point.
 Memory foam pillows might also ship with a chemical odor that might be a little bit disturbing to some sleepers.